CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-04-accepting-compliments.md

 And so, being poor at self-care includes attracting abusive/mistreating people, while putting aside the people that would be able to contribute to a healthy, joyous life.

-For some, this rift in self-care is so deep, that in their model they absolutely *cannot* take care of themselves properly, and conjointly, people who would be able to take care of *them* properly do not physically exist.
+For some, this rift in self-care is so deep, that in their model they absolutely CANNOT take care of themselves properly, and conjointly, people who would be able to take care of THEM properly do not physically exist.

 And that's because one's seen enough in their youth to come to that conclusion.
-We form the biggest part of our worldview in the early years, and deep down one feels that if such people existed, they would, they *should* have been right there when they were needed the most.
+We form the biggest part of our worldview in the early years, and deep down one feels that if such people existed, they would, they SHOULD have been right there when they were needed the most.

 Instead, one's very often faced with incompetence (malicious or otherwise) that makes one feel unhappy, unloved, misunderstood, no matter how much we try to do better, or how much we try to hide our feelings' conclusion from ourselves.
 Deep down, we can't escape how we feel.